koraytugay/koraytugay.github.io/content/draft/proxy-servers.md

 Host: clients2.google.com:443
 Proxy-Connection: keep-alive
 ```

+Knowing being behind a proxy server, the browser sends a `CONNECT` request first, to the proxy server, demanding the proxy server to act as a TCP tunnel instead of an HTTP proxy.

+SSL connection can be possible in the existence of proxy servers by turning the server into a TCP tunnel with `CONNECT`.
+More detailed answer can be found in [this](https://stackoverflow.com/a/40885184) answer and in [Section 4.3.6](https://tools.ietf.org/html/rfc7231#section-4.3.6) of Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content RFC.
+[Wikipedia](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) also explains and gives examples on how `CONNECT` works.

 ### Network Interceptors
 Network Interceptors are usually used in office locations or schools.
 The clients may be configured to use a proxy, or may be unaware.
 The proxy server resides before the Internet intercepting all requests.